davidski/evaluator/cran-comments.md

 ## Update

-This is a bug-fix update for an existing package.
-Of particular note for CRAN, issues with files being written to the package directory and test failure on missing long-double support are corrected.
+This is a bug-fix update for an existing package that was just archived today (March 28th) due to a failure on systems without long-double support which has just been fixed.
+Other fixes include files being written to the package directory, traced to an inadvertant `cache` option in a supplied Rmd document.

 ## Test environments